 Place 50ml of milk in a mixing bowl and whisk in the turmeric.
 Crack in 3 eggs and whisk until combined.
 Season and set aside.

-Beef/" title="View all our recipes with Beef at eCook">Beef UP THE BOBOTIE
+Beef UP THE BOBOTIE

 Place a nonstick pan over a medium heat with a drizzle of oil and a knob of butter.
-When hot, fry the chopped Carrot and diced Onion for 4-5 minutes until the onion is caramelised, shifting regularly.
+When hot, fry the chopped Carrot and diced onion for 4-5 minutes until the onion is caramelised, shifting regularly.
 Add in the mince and break it up as it starts to cook.
 Allow to caramelise for 4-5 minutes until browned, stirring occasionally.
 In the final minute, add the Indian rub to taste, the sultanas, and ½ of the chutney.
 Stir until combined and season to taste.

 GET READY TO BAKE